 TIMAU RIVER wildlife corridor

-Timau River resident leopards, swimming (playing) hyena’s and warthogs
+Timau River resident leopards, swimming (playing) hyena’s, warthogs and elephants

 Over-Extraction of River Water